 The most common symptom of TMD is pain in the joint itself or the chewing muscles that attach to it.
 Other signs include locking of the jaw or restricted movement, changes in the way your teeth come together and recurring headaches.
 A painful grinding or popping in your joint can be a warning, of course, but a clicking sound in your jaw – or limited movement "without pain" – isn't always an indication of a TMJ problem, nor does it need treatment.

 For most people, symptoms are mild and often disappear spontaneously.
 For others, the pain can be persistent and debilitating.
 Whenever you experience a sign of TMD, see your dentist as soon as you can.

-The NICR strongly recommends conservative, nonsurgical treatments for TMD.
-Custom bite guards or splints, fabricated to stabilize your bite, are one of the most common remedies.
+Most dental associations recommend conservative, nonsurgical treatments for TMD.
+Custom bite guards or splints, fabricated to stabilise your bite, are one of the most common remedies.
 Because most cases of TMD are temporary in nature, taking the following steps to relieve discomfort may be just the thing:

 Keeping Your TMJ Healthy

-Good oral health means brushing your teeth with fluoride toothpaste like Colgate Total® Clean Mint, and seeing your dentist regularly for cleanings.
+Good oral health means brushing your teeth with fluoride toothpaste and seeing your dentist regularly for cleanings.
 Keep in mind that not all jaw pain comes from overextension; you can keep your TM joint in good health by avoiding excessive jaw movements or biting down on hard objects, too.
 If you clench or grind your teeth at night, wearing a mouth guard while you sleep can also help prevent symptoms of TMD.